meets-ecommerce/EnvSettingsTool/README.md

 ## Tips and tricks

+### Admin user management

+Disable all admin users:

+    Est_Handler_Magento_AdminUserActivate('%', '%', '%') = 0

+Enable user 'john.doe':

+    Est_Handler_Magento_AdminUserActivate('john.doe', '%', '%') = 1

+Enable user with email address 'info@example.com':

+    Est_Handler_Magento_AdminUserActivate('%', 'info@example.com', '%') = 1

+Enable all user with email addresses '...@example.com':

+    Est_Handler_Magento_AdminUserActivate('%', '%@example.com', '%') = 1

+Enable all users with role 'Customer Service':

+    Est_Handler_Magento_AdminUserActivate('%', '%', 'Customer Service') = 1

+Remember that EnvSettingsTool processes the csv file from top to bottom.
+You can use this to add exact control over what accounts should be enabled or not.

 ### Delete values

 If you're setting Magento core_config_data values and you want to be sure that there's no other value that might interfere with your values (e.g. in a different scope) you can delete all values first: